daviddahlb/AugmentedRealityGame/README.md

 4. Confirm App budle identifier is correct: The company name and product name sometimes revert to their default.
 To correct this possible error, at the top of the screen go to XR -> App Key Settings, and confirm the following:

-Product Name: CORN
+ - Product Name: CORN
-Company Name: CDK
+ - Company Name: CDK

-Bundle Identifier: com.CDK.CORN
+ - Bundle Identifier: com.CDK.CORN

 5. In the Build Setting screen, have your physical device connected to your computer and select your device from the drop down menu.
 Click Build and Run.

+Note: This project was devloped on Unity Version 2018.3.11f1, for purposes of compatibility between the project member's Operating Systems.
+The project should work fine on later versions of Unity, however.